+The effects of the second Yellow Fever Outbreak were fading from the city when, in 1811, the charter for the First Bank of the United States expired.
+On May 9, 1812 Stephen Girard purchased most of its stock, the building and the furnishings inside.
+He opened his own bank on May 18, 1812.
 Later that same year, the United States government was on the brink of financial collapse from funding the war of 1812.
 Girard became their principal source of credit as he placed nearly all of his resources at the disposal of the government.
 Additionally, he underwrote up to 95% of the war loan issue which allowed the United States to carry on the war.

-Since Girard and Mary never had children, he left nearly his entire fortune to charitable and municipal institutions of Philadelphia and New Orleans.
+Stephen Girard was thought to be the wealthiest man in America at the time of his death and since he and Mary never had children, he left nearly his entire fortune to charitable and municipal institutions of Philadelphia and New Orleans.
 His endowment for establishing a boarding school for “poor, white, male” orphans in Philadelphia allowed for the formation of Girard College.

 Walk-in Tours: Walk-in visitation (no appointment required) is accommodated THURSDAYS from 9:00 a.m. to 2:00 p.m. for individuals or groups of up to 9 people, free to the public.
 Groups of 10 or more people must make an appointment and will be charged a fee.

 Tours by appointment: Tours for groups of 10 or more may be planned by reservation Monday-Friday and on weekends with special arrangements.
 Public group tours of Founder’s Hall are $12/per person; $5 for students.
 Public group tours of Founder’s Hall and the Chapel are $15.

 To learn more about our school history and historical collections, please click here.

 For tours and information on Historic Resources and Founder’s Hall, call 215-787-4434 or contact our Director of Historical Resources, Kathy Haas.